MAM78/calex-link-shortener/README.md

 ## Client

-There is a simple Python client within the `client` directory that can be used to call the `WriteShortUrl` and `GetAllUrls` Azure Functions.
+There is a simple Python client within the `client` directory that can be used to call the `WriteShortUrl`, `DeleteShortUrl`, and `GetAllUrls` Azure Functions.

 The following environment variable must be set locally.